FREE ONLINE ED ASSESSMENT. Start Here

 Masturbate too long before sex, and you won’t notice as much of a benefit.
 Experiment with timing to see what works best for you.

-Nothing’s wrong with watching porn here and there, but too much of a good thing can negatively impact your sex drive, stamina and overall sexual performance.
+Nothing’s wrong with watching porn here and there, but too much of a good thing can impact your expectations about sex.

 As discussed in our guide to porn-induced erectile dysfunction, some research has found a link between porn usage and decreased sexual satisfaction — an issue that could contribute to a reduced level of interest in sex.